BonzaiBrains/Racoon-SQL-Ledger/README.md

    PostgreSQL:
    -----------
-   add one database user with create database privileges to manage the datasets and tables for Racoon-SQL-Ledger
+   add one database user with create database privileges to manage the datasets and tables for Racoon-Racoon-SQL-Ledger

    # su postgres
-   $ createuser -d Racoon-SQL-Ledger
+   $ createuser -d Racoon-Racoon-SQL-Ledger
    Shall the new user be allowed to create more new users? (y/n) n

    if you use passwords to access postgres use this command
-   $ createuser -d -P Racoon-SQL-Ledger
+   $ createuser -d -P Racoon-Racoon-SQL-Ledger

  Note: If you cannot create a database directly go to